wilfredinni/python-cheatsheet/README.md

 # About

-Basic cheatsheet for Python mostly based on the book writted by Al Sweigart, [Automate the Boring Stuff with Python](https://automatetheboringstuff.com/) under the [Creative Commons license](https://creativecommons.org/licenses/by-nc-sa/3.0/) and many other sources.
+Basic cheatsheet for Python mostly based on the book written by Al Sweigart, [Automate the Boring Stuff with Python](https://automatetheboringstuff.com/) under the [Creative Commons license](https://creativecommons.org/licenses/by-nc-sa/3.0/) and many other sources.

 ## Read It